 All EMS providers shall utilize an EHR system that is compliant with CEMSIS and NEMSIS and contain any additional data elements required by ICEMA.
-EMS providers must submit data to the ICEMA Data System in real-time in order to maintain compliance with medical control to ensure the continuity of patient care within the ICEMA region.
+EMS providers must submit data to the ICEMA Data System to maintain compliance with medical control to ensure the continuity of patient care within the ICEMA region.